ParkLink - City of Raleigh Parking Program

 The PassportParking app is free to download from the iPhone App Store and Android Google Play.
 Users can also manage their parking online on the PassportParking website.

-Our street level office is located on Wilmington Street in One Bank of America Plaza, directly across from the Cabarrus Street intersection.
+Our street level office is located at Dillion building at 310 W. Martin Street.
 We trust you will find the office to be a pleasant environment to conduct your business or request assistance.

 Downtown Metered Parking